letsencrypt/cp-cps/CP-CPS.md

 ## 8.7 Self-Audits

-ISRG performs a quarterly internal audit of at least 3% of issuance since the last WebTrust audit period.
+ISRG performs a quarterly internal audit of at least a random 3% of issuance since the last WebTrust audit period.
+This audit includes linting of the selected certificates.
-The sample is randomly selected.
 Results are saved and provided to auditors upon request.

-In addition, ISRG conducts pre-issuance linting for all issuance.

 # 9. OTHER BUSINESS AND LEGAL MATTERS